5.

 his death on August 15, 1950.
 His death certificate states that the disease/condition that lead directly to his death was coronary thrombosis; antecedent cause: arteriosclerosis; other significant conditions ch. cholecystitis.

-When he died, Charles was remembered in the newspaper, Thursday, August
+When he died, Charles was remembered fondly in newspapers.

 A. Leach adorned the bench on which he sat so honorably and with such